Slave Training in Ancient Rome

 | Atriensis | Head butler; manager of the entire household slave staff. | Management, accounting, absolute loyalty, ability to command other slaves. | Discretion, precision, and maintaining the master’s status. |

-| Paedagogus | Tutor and moral guardian of the master’s children. | Literacy (Greek/Latin), Philosophy, extreme moral conduct (must be trustworthy). | Authority over free children; absolute loyalty to the Dominus. |
+| Paedagogus | Tutor and moral guardian of the master’s children. | Literacy (Greek/Latin), Philosophy, extreme moral conduct. | Authority over free children; absolute loyalty to the Dominus. |

-| Ornatrix | Personal maid, hairdresser, and cosmetic expert to the Domina. | Intricate hair styling, advanced cosmetic knowledge, silence, and discretion. | Intimacy without familiarity; must be utterly silent about household secrets. |
+| Ornatrix | Personal maid, hairdresser, and cosmetic expert to the Domina. | Intricate hair styling, advanced cosmetic knowledge, total silence. | Intimacy without familiarity; utterly silent about household secrets. |

-| Nomenclator | Memorizing and announcing the names and social rank of guests at parties. | Total memory recall, knowledge of social hierarchy, clear, strong voice. | Flawless execution; inability to recall a name meant extreme shame for the master. |
+| Nomenclator | Memorizing and announcing the names and social rank of guests at parties. | Total memory recall, deep knowledge of social hierarchy, clear voice. | Flawless execution; forgetting a name brought extreme shame to the master. |

-| Litteratus / Scriba | Scribe, secretary, or manager of the master’s accounts and library. | High literacy, numeracy, fluency in Greek (the language of philosophy and science). | Reliability, meticulousness, and absolute honesty regarding finances. |
+| Litteratus | Scribe, secretary, or manager of the master’s accounts and library. | High literacy, numeracy, fluency in Greek (the language of science). | Reliability, meticulousness, and absolute honesty regarding finances. |

 Familia Rustica (Rural Estate Slaves)

-| Position | Primary Duty | Required Training/Skill | Protocol Emphasis |
+| Position | Primary Duty | Required Training & Skill | Protocol Emphasis |

 |---|---|---|---|

-| Villicus | Overseer of the entire farm or estate (often a slave himself). | Management, accounting, ability to enforce discipline and quotas (often brutally). | Strict efficiency, production numbers, and absolute submission to the absent Dominus. |
+| Villicus | Overseer of the entire farm or estate (often a slave himself). | Management, accounting, ability to enforce brutal discipline and quotas. | Strict efficiency, high production numbers, submission to the absent Dominus. |

-| Agrarius | Field hand, planting, harvesting, and tilling. | Physical strength, knowledge of seasonal cycles, endurance. | Endurance; minimal training in manners; maximum discipline. |
+| Agrarius | Field hand managing planting, harvesting, and tilling. | Raw physical strength, knowledge of seasonal cycles, extreme endurance. | Endurance; minimal training in manners; maximum physical discipline. |

-| Fornax | Furnace worker, often in mills or large kitchens. | Heat endurance, knowledge of fire maintenance. | Compliance with dangerous tasks; often deemed highly expendable. |
+| Fornax | Furnace worker, often in mills or large estate kitchens. | Heat endurance, precise knowledge of fire maintenance. | Compliance with dangerous tasks; society deems them highly expendable. |

 Discipline and Enforcement (Poena Servorum)